linkedin/rest.li/docs/d2_quick_start.md

         "announcerShutdownTimeout" : 5000
     }

-In the configuration above we have 6 echo servers and 6 d2 announcers.
+In the configuration, above we have 6 echo servers and 6 d2 announcers.
-The first 3 echo servers belong to RecommendationService and the remaining echo servers belong to NewsService.
+The first 3 echo servers belong to RecommendationService, and the remaining echo servers belong to NewsService.

-Finally, we add the task of running this server to the server’s build.gradle.
+Finally, we add the task of running this server to the server’s build.gradle:

     task runServer(type: JavaExec) {